 Wales Centre for Resilience and Harmony

-The Wales Centre for Resilience and Harmony will play a prominent part within Canolfan Tir Glas.
-It will concentrate on a range of areas relating to alleviating and adapting to the effects of climate change.
-It will also place an emphasis on skills relating to sustainable living and working.
+The Wales Centre for Resilience and Harmony will play a prominent part within Canolfan Tir Glas focusing on a range of areas relating to alleviating and adapting to the effects of climate change.

 There will be specific emphasis on introducing resilience to the areas of community and community wellbeing, food and agriculture, buildings and retrofitting, energy and energy use.

 As a vital part of this, continuous attention will be paid to the way in which the town and the region can practically support the principles of the Welsh Government’s Well-being of Future Generations Act.

 The centre will also have an important function in advising the University on how to deliver its academic provision through a sustainability lens and will also be active in providing accredited training on resilience for all of the institution’s trainee teachers.

 The centre will be considered an innovative entity as it offers training and guidance on more resilient, harmonious and sustainable ways of living and working.

 The core module – Resilient by Design – will be at the heart of the broad curriculum provided with a clear focus on regenerative food systems, horticulture and agriculture, food production, community resilience, energy and energy use.